Incremental RTA (iRTA)

 Document Update Strategy

-If the Workflow type is set to Virtual Metering, the iRTA workflow keeps updating the same Topaze document
+If the Workflow type is set to Virtual Metering, the iRTA workflow keeps updating the same Topaze document.

 Viewing iRTA Results